-The public, the local authority, employers and parents/carers will have expectations about the nature of professional involvement in the lives of children.
-When individuals accept a role working in a school they should understand and acknowledge the responsibilities and trust involved in that role.
+The public, the local authority, employers, and parents/carers will have expectations about the nature of professional involvement in the lives of children.
+When individuals accept a role

 Employers have duties towards their employees and others under Health and Safety legislation which requires them to take steps to provide a safe working environment for staff.